-This course provides students with the skills and knowledge needed to work in the world of Business and Enterprise.
-It will appeal to students who wish to gain the skills and experience in making practical business decisions whether starting a company or improving the business model.
+This course provides pupils with the skills and knowledge needed to work in the world of Business and Enterprise.
+It will appeal to pupils who wish to gain the skills and experience in making practical business decisions whether starting a company or improving the business model.

-Students will study a number of business concepts and analyse scenarios.
+Pupils will study a number of business concepts and analyse scenarios.
 They will then apply their knowledge to a business and justify the positive and negative outcomes of their choices.
+They will study the following:

 Topics offered will include: